-- Production and reduction of nitrous oxide (N2O) by soil denitrifiers influences atmospheric 16 concentrations of this potent greenhouse gas.
-Accurate projections of net N2O flux have three 17 key uncertainties: 1) short- vs. long-term responses to warming; 2) interactions among soil 18 horizons; and 3) temperature responses of different steps in the denitrification pathway.
-We 19 addressed these uncertainties by sampling soil from a boreal forest climate transect 20 21 encompassing a 5.2 °C difference in mean annual temperature, and incubating the soil horizons 22 in isolation and together at three ecologically relevant temperatures in conditions that promote denitrification.
-Both short-term exposure to warmer temperatures and long-term exposure to a 23 warmer climate increased N2O emissions from organic and mineral soils; an isotopic tracer 24 25 suggested an increase in N_2O production was more important than a decline in N_2O reduction.
-Short-term warming promoted reduction of organic horizon-derived N2O by mineral soil when 26 these horizons were incubated together.
-The abundance of nirS (a precursor gene for N2O 27 production) was not sensitive to temperature, while that of nosZ clade I (a gene for N2O 28 29 reduction) decreased with short-term warming in both horizons and was higher from a warmer climate.
-These results suggest a decoupling of gene abundance and process rates in these soils 30 that differs across horizons and timescales.
-In spite of these variations, our results suggest a 31 32 consistent, positive response of denitrifier-mediated, net N2O efflux rates to temperature across timescales in these boreal forests.
-Our work also highlights the importance of 33 understanding cross-horizon N2O fluxes for developing a predictive understanding of net N2O 34 efflux from soils.
-35 - 36 Keywords: nitrous oxide, nosZ, nirS, boreal forest, 15N, climate change - 37 Manuscript highlights: - short- and long-term exposure to warmer temperatures increased soil net N2O flux - short-term warming promoted reduction of organic horizon derived N2O by mineral soil - gene abundance process rate coupling in these soils differed across horizons and timescales
+Abstract.
+Production and reduction of nitrous oxide (N2O) by soil denitrifiers influence atmospheric concentrations of this potent greenhouse gas.
+Accurate projections of the net N2O flux have three key uncertainties: (1) short- vs. long-term responses to warming, (2) interactions among soil horizons, and (3) temperature responses of different steps in the denitrification pathway.
+We addressed these uncertainties by sampling soil from a boreal forest climate transect encompassing a 5.2 °C difference in the mean annual temperature and incubating the soil horizons in isolation and together at three ecologically relevant temperatures in conditions that promote denitrification.
+Both short-term exposure to warmer temperatures and long-term exposure to a warmer climate increased N2O emissions from organic and mineral soils; an isotopic tracer suggested that an increase in N2O production was more important than a decline in N2O reduction.
+Short-term warming promoted the reduction of organic horizon-derived N2O by mineral soil when these horizons were incubated together.
+The abundance of nirS (a precursor gene for $N_2O$ production) was not sensitive to temperature, whereas that of nosZ clade I (a gene for N2O reduction) decreased with short-term warming in both horizons and was higher from a warmer climate.
+These results suggest a decoupling of gene abundance and process rates in these soils that differs across horizons and timescales.
+In spite of these variations, our results suggest a consistent, positive response of denitrifiermediated net N2O efflux rates to temperature across timescales in these boreal forests.
+Our work also highlights the importance of understanding cross-horizon N2O fluxes for developing a predictive understanding of net N2O efflux from soils.

-1. Introduction
+1 Introduction